heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Issue management

-{Provide information and the current workflow for managing issues, tagging issues, assigning issues, etc.}
+{Provide instructions for managing, creating, tagging, and assigning issues.}

 #### Creating a branch